omahs/quantum/README.md

 Only address with Admin role can change `transactionFee`.

 Initial fee will be set to 0%.
 This means that if the user bridges `X` tokens, 100% of X will be bridged to defiChain.
-If in future, fee > 0, respected amount will be sent to `communityWallet`.
+If in the future, fee > 0, respected amount will be sent to `communityWallet`.

 ### Change Tx Fee Address